adam-hanna/http_server_benchmarking/README.md

 # http_server_benchmarking
 This is just a benchmark of various http servers.
 All servers tested use a basic templating engine to display "Hello, World!" to the client, where "World" is a dynamic variable handled by the template.

-The templating engines used are Jade for the Express.js app, [lwan-mustache-c](https://github.com/adam-hanna/lwan-mustache-c) for the h2o server, and Blaze for meteor.
+The templating engines used are Jade for the Express.js app, [lwan-mustache-c](https://github.com/adam-hanna/lwan-mustache-c) for the h2o server, Blaze for meteor, and the internal templating engine for golang.

 I used [wrk](https://github.com/wg/wrk) to run 30s tests.